-The following are the contracts that are material to the Corporation that were entered into either (i) during the year ended December 31, 2012; or (ii) prior to January 1, 2012 that are still in effect, other than contracts entered into in the ordinary course of business:
+The only contract that is material to the Corporation that was entered into either (i) during the year ended December 31, 2013; or (ii) prior to January 1, 2013 that is still in effect, other than contracts entered into in the ordinary course of business is the NLE Agreement.
+Particulars of the NLE Agreement are disclosed under the heading "General Development of the Business" above.

-- 1. the Gallery Share Purchase Agreement; and - 2. the NLE Share Purchase Agreement.

-Particulars of the above-listed contracts are disclosed under the heading "General Development of the Business" above.